Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

 \subsubsection{\textbf{Applied strategies}}

-An overview of the applied strategies is in Fig.~\ref{fig:stratheat}, where these differed in each task.
-In the first task~(CN), a smaller set of participants reported applying an exhaustive search method, such as following all edges or sweeping the space inside the ROI.
-Occupying a middle ground, slightly more participants focused on any of the two nodes, depending on its perspective, proximity or some other criteria, while the majority of participants initiated their search from the lower degree node.
-In the second task~(SP), participants reported applying various strategies, often jointly and sometimes in succession, such as focusing on cut and hub nodes or the related long edges in the layout, geodesic path following, comparing with or discussing multiple paths.
-Other strategies included stepwise exploration, e.\,g., circumventing ''dead ends'', and round-trip traversing.
+The strategies applied by the participants are summarized in Fig.~\ref{fig:stratheat}.
+In the first task~(CN), a smaller number of participants reported applying an exhaustive search method, such as following all edges or sweeping the space inside the ROI.
+Slightly more participants focused on one of the two nodes depending on the viewing perspective, closeness to the participant or for no particular reason.
+The majority of participants initiated their search from the lower-degree \mbox{node---the} most efficient strategy topologically~(see~Sec.\;\ref{task1}).
+In the second task~(SP), the par\-tic\-i\-pants reported often applying strategies jointly or in succession;~these included focusing on cut vertices or following long edges in the layout, geodesic path following~(see Sec.\;\ref{task2}), and comparing multiple full paths.
+Some of the other less commonly applied strategies included step-by-step exploration to circumvent ''dead ends'' and traversing the path in both directions~(round-trip).

-Ad hoc pairs regularly consulted, and if needed reached consensus by explaining the intermediate steps.
-Ad hoc pairs developed less strategies than nominal pairs, but could better correct for suboptimal strategies~(Sec.~\ref{defs}, Def.~f),~1)).
-Ad hoc pairs subdivided the space, but did share any good viewing perspective.
-Indeed, many of the ad hoc pairs' strategies had a common tendency for perspectives, on the other hand, certain pairs struggled to find a cooperative strategy.
+Ad hoc pairs regularly consulted each other and, if needed, reached consensus by explaining the intermediate steps.
+Ad hoc pairs developed less strategies than nominal pairs~(Fig.\ref{fig:stratheat}), but could better correct for less useful strategies.
+Ad hoc pairs subdivided the space, but shared good viewing perspectives.
+Indeed, many of the ad hoc pairs' strategies had a tendency to exploit good viewing perspectives.
+On the other hand, some pairs struggled to find a common strategy.